 - If you’re Ok with PvP do some so that at 70 you can buy the epic PvP gear from the Legacy Arena Vendors.
-1,500 or so honor should get you a nearly full set.
+2k or so honor will get you a nearly full set.

-- If you have Heirlooms, put them them at 77 and buy Cataclysm gear (item level 270+ while the “regular” gear is 170+.)
-Keep the Guild heirlooms (such as Helm & Cloak, which are good to level 85) and send the others to alts.
+- If you have Heirlooms, put them away at 77 and buy Cataclysm gear (item level 270+ while the “regular” gear is 170+.)
+Store the Guild heirlooms (such as Helm & Cloak, which are good to level 85) and send the others to alts.

 - 81+ put the guild heirlooms back on till 85.
-Send them away when you hit 85 and enter Mists.
+Send them away when you hit 85 and enter Mists of Pandaria.